But we can do more than becoming carbon-neutral suppliers.

 I am interested in how Design can shift people’s thinking.
 And for me specifically, how tiny little icons can become part of something far larger.

-In October, I started work on what I believe to be the World’s first Econography set.
+In October of the same year, I started work on what I believe to be the World’s first Econography set.
 A suite of crafted icons designed to inspire small behavioural changes, through their daily use.

 I’ve called the set CARBON and there are three types of ‘Eco’ I’ve focused on:Eco-logical There are certain basic functions we have come to expect from the digital interfaces we use.
 For example, the functionality to Save, Print and Delete.
 Of course, they all have an ecological cost.
 Something as end-users, we rarely take the time to acknowledge.